greglange/gocards/README.md

 ## Card file location

-Card files can be anywhere in the directory tree under a root directory you have selected for your Gocards usage.
+Card files can be anywhere in the directory tree under the root directory you have selected for your Gocards usage.
 Just make directories and card files under the root directory and the `gocards` command will find them.

 Card files can also be in a different location on your file system.
 This is useful when using card files that others have made and made available for use (for example in a [git repo](https://github.com/greglange/gocards-cards)).

-To use card files that are outside your Gocards root directory, create a `cardFiles` files in your Gocards root directory that tells the `gocards` command where to look for card files.
+To use card files that are outside your Gocards root directory, create a `cardFiles` file in your Gocards root directory that tells the `gocards` command where to look for card files.

 To specify a directory (and subdirectories) to look for cards in, put a line like this in the file: